 This works because a lens is a projector, which is projecting the image of what you see through the viewfinder onto the film, or in this case a digital CMOS.
 The Agfa’s bellows rides on a track and the design allows the lens housing to move along the track at any time.
 This is key since this is a single element lens (only one piece of glass).
-Normally the focal length on a single lens camera is constant.
-These old cameras in general were 120mm.
 The track however gives some freedom when being used with a DSLR.
 You can slide the lens housing increasingly out for macro-zoom effect, and increasingly closer to the CMOS for infinity focus until 120, infinity is reached.
-Not all antique bellows cameras allow this slide, as they’re often designed to automatically lock at their prime position.
+Not all antique bellows cameras allow this slide, as they’re often designed to automatically lock.

 When I was in the second grade, my father was adamant that the trains were not to go to school, not even for show and tell.
 I snuck downstairs to the train set he’d painstakingly put together with me.
 The Chessie System, with box cars and a log mill that worked.
 The engine lit up, the gates went down as the train passed the crossing.
 I snuck the caboose in my bag that morning.
 As I walked to school, I imagined how show and tell was going to be amazing.
 I imagined holding it up like a crown.
 And I did.